 In 2011, along with attorneys Joel Holt and Kimberly Japinga, he obtained a $28 million federal jury verdict under Delaware law against an Alcoa World Alumina subsidiary represented by two large national law firms.
 This was a vigorously contested fraud and breach of contract action which included more than $6 million in punitive damages.
 The trial judge later upheld that punitive award, finding that because of the "hidden misrepresentations and the involvement of top officials at the company. . .the fraud was 'outrageous.'"
 The verdict led to the 2012 entry of a consent decree in a series of associated CERCLA/environmental cases which required the Alcoa subsidiary to fully remediate and restore the disputed areas.
 In 2014 the remaining defendants, primarily Lockheed and HOVENSA ended up settling with the USVI for more than $50 million.

-Under the "cases" tab above there are additional descriptions of ongoing matters as well: the 2012 recovery of $12 million in art from Athens, Greece in actions in both New York federal court and Greece; as well as the remand from federal court and subsequent 2013 emergency preliminary injunction recovering control of a business grossing more than $100 million per year and holding $43 million in after-tax cash.
+Under the "cases" tab above there are additional descriptions of ongoing matters as well: the 2012 recovery of $12 million in art from Athens, Greece in actions in both New York federal court and Greece; as well as the remand from federal court and subsequent 2013 emergency preliminary injunction recovering control of a business with annual sales of more than $100 million and holding $43 million in after-tax cash.

 In addition, he has consulted with, and developed programs in litigation, corporate compliance, EEO law and massive document litigation support for corporate and governmental clients -- including Sandia National Laboratories, the